McMasterRS/lm_building-modern-SPAs/footer.md

 ### Create the `Footer` Component
 Create a new directory inside the `components` directory of your project called `Footer`.
 Create a file named `Footer.tsx` in this directory.

-Add the following import statements to to `Footer.tsx`:
+Add the following code to `Footer.tsx`:
 ```
 {% raw %}
 import React from 'react'